kizu/kizu.ru/_posts/en/blog/2014-01-29-flex-baseline.md

 Opera have a similar bug — the element inside a flexbox would have width set to content.
 The only fix I found is adding `flex-direction: column` to flexbox.
 As there would be only one element inside our wrapper it won't affect anything else.

-There, <span class="sidenote" id="without-fallbacks">now it's perfect (* No fallbacks for older browsers though, but you could manage it by yourself as this falls out of this post's scope)</span>, there is the last example with different variants of blocks and with the wrapping blocks:
+There, <span class="sidenote" id="without-fallbacks">now it's perfect (* No fallbacks for older browsers though, but this slightly falls out of this post's scope)</span>, there is the last example with different variants of blocks and with the wrapping blocks:

 [demo:flex-baseline7]